 This report describes the structure, condition, and production of California's primary forest products industry for 2006, and discusses statewide timber harvest.
-Primary forest product manufacturers are firms that process timber into (manufactured) products such as lumber, as well as facilities like pulp mills and particleboard plants that use the wood fiber or mill residue directly from timber processors.
+Primary forest products manufacturers are firms that process timber into (manufactured) products such as lumber, as well as facilities such as pulp mills and particle-board plants that use the wood fiber or mill residue directly from timber processors.
 California's primary forest products include lumber, veneer, utility poles, and log home accents.
 Products made from chipping or grinding timber, as well as from mill residue (e.g., bark, sawdust, and planer shavings) generated in the production of primary products, also are included.
-These "reconstituted" primary products include pulp and paper, particleboard, medium-density fiberboard, and bio-energy.
-Derivative, or "secondary" products (i.e., goods made from primary products) such as window frames, doors, trusses, and furniture are only addressed in the sales, employment and earnings section of this report.
+These "reconstituted" primary products include pulp and paper, particleboard, medium-density fiberboard, and bioenergy.
+Derivative, or "secondary" products (i.e., goods made from primary products) such as window frames, doors, trusses, and furniture, are addressed only in the sales, employment, and earnings section of this report.

-The principal goal of this study is to achieve a detailed picture of the primary forest products industry in the state and the timber it used during the year of 2006.
-This includes tracking timber harvest from the forest through the manufacturing processes and into the market place.
-Detail is provided on type and quantity of primary manufacturers, harvest by product use, as well as species and geographic and ownership source of timber used.
+The principal goal of this study is to draw a detailed picture of the primary forest products industry in California and the timber it used during 2006.
+This includes tracking timber harvest from the forest through the manufacturing processes and into the marketplace.
+Detail is provided on type and quantity of primary manufacturers, harvest by product use as well as species, and geographic and ownership source of timber used.
 Mill production capacities and outputs, sales values, mill residues and their uses, and the general operating conditions facing the industry are presented.
-Historical trends in California's forest products industry are discussed as are the impacts of more recent downturns in housing and lumber markets.
+Historical trends in California's forest products industry are discussed as are the impacts of more recent downturns in housing and lumber markets

 The major source of data for this report is a statewide census of California's primary forest products industry and mills in nearby states that received timber harvested in California during calendar year 2006.
-The census, which is done approximately every five years, represents a cooperative effort between the University of Montana's Bureau of Business and Economic Research (BBER) and the USDA Forest Service, Pacific Northwest (PNW) Research Station, Forest Inventory and Analysis (FIA) Program.
+The census, which is done approximately every 5 years, represents a cooperative effort between the University of Montana's Bureau of Business and Economic Research (BBER) and the U.S. Department of Agriculture (USDA) Forest Service, Pacific Northwest (PNW) Research Station, Forest Inventory and Analysis program.